How to Find an Equivalent Spare Part Safely

 RatingEqual or higher rating

-SizeSame physical size or fit
+SizeSame size or suitable fit

 MaterialSuitable for application